 Genetic Factors

 Many people believe that genetics play a determining role in whether or not a person develops a substance use disorder.
-While some evidence exists highlighting the role that genetics play in substance use disorder, there has been no single genetic factor discovered that distinguishes between those who develop a substance use disorder, and those who can casually experiment with a substance without developing a major dependence on the substance.
-On a practical level this means that substance use disorder is not a predetermined and unbeatable condition.
-Instead it is a condition caused by many complex factors that can be treated and overcome with the correct support system.
+While some evidence exists highlighting the role that genetics play in substance use disorder, there has been no single genetic factor discovered that distinguishes between those who develop a substance use disorder, and those who have tried substances but never developed an SUD.
+On a practical level, this means that substance use disorder is not a predetermined and unbeatable condition.
+Instead, it is a condition caused by many complex factors that can be treated and overcome with the correct support system.

 Other Mental Health Issues and Trauma

-What is clear is that substance use and mental health conditions often go hand in hand.
-Working through a person’s mental health struggles, including work to understand and process traumatic life events, will likely be part of treating your child’s substance use disorder.
+What is clear is that substance use and poor mental health often go hand in hand.
+Working through a person’s mental health, including work to understand and process traumatic life events, will likely be part of treating your child’s substance use disorder.

 Social Environment

 Social environment is an important factor in the development of substance use disorder.
-A person is much more likely to use substances if their primary social circle also uses substances.
+A person is much more likely to engage in substance use if their primary social circle does.
 You may have even experienced this yourself.
-Many people who only use alcohol occasionally describe themselves as “social drinkers.”
+Many people who only drink alcohol occasionally describe themselves as “social drinkers.”
 This means that it is fairly uncommon for a person to drink alcohol, and when they do, it is usually in a social setting where most other people present are also drinking alcohol.
 Being a social drinker is a very mild example of how a social environment can affect a person’s substance use.

-If your loved one is friends with people who bond by using substances, it is likely that they will also use substances.
+If your loved one is friends with people who bond by engaging in substance use, they will likely also try out or regularly consume the same substances.
 Substance use can bring with it a sense of belonging to the group.
-It is very common for young people to move through a phase of experimentation with substance use with their friends, and often this phase resolves itself naturally, but for some people, substance use becomes their primary social activity and they seek out others who have chosen to use substances.
+It is very common for young people to move through a phase of experimentation with substance use with their friends.
+Often this phase resolves itself naturally, but for some people, substance use becomes their primary social activity making them seek out others who have chosen to do the same.
 The establishment of a support network filled with people who encourage healthy behaviors will be an important factor as your child continues to recover from substance use disorder.

 Role of Family

-As uncomfortable as it is to consider, the families of those who suffer from substance use disorder must make an honest assessment of the ways in which they may have contributed to their child’s substance use.
+As uncomfortable as it is to consider, the families of those who develop a substance use disorder must make an honest assessment of how they may have contributed to their child’s substance use.
 This is not a time for blame or shame, but an opportunity to consider what family behaviors could have contributed to your child’s substance use and how you can be part of their recovery solution.
-Remember, just because a traumatic family event may have contributed to a person’s decision to seek comfort with substance use, it does not mean that you are responsible for their substance use.
-All families face challenges that are often complex and everyone is on a journey to learn how to manage difficult situations and feelings in a healthy way.
+Remember, just because a traumatic family event may have contributed to a person’s decision to seek comfort with substance use, it does not mean that you are responsible.
+All families face challenges that are often complex and everyone is on a journey to learn how to manage difficult situations and feelings healthily.

 One thing to consider is your own family’s substance use.
-It is 37% more likely that a person will struggle with substance use if they had a parent who also struggled with substance use.
-In the same way a person’s social circle affects their substance use, the norms laid out by parents are also a contributing factor.
+It is 37% more likely that a person will develop a substance use disorder if they had a parent who also had an SUD.
+The norms laid out by parents are a large contributing factor to SUDs.

-It is also possible that families contribute to substance use in a less direct way.
-If a family unit experiences an unhealthy amount of conflict, this could cause a youth to seek relief through substance use.
-Or if parents participate in activities that enable their child’s substance use they are less likely to receive the help they need.
+It is also possible that families contribute to substance use less directly.
+If a family unit experiences an unhealthy amount of conflict, this could cause someone to seek relief through substance use.

-Substance use affects a whole family.
+Substance use affects the whole family.
 You as a parent may be hurting because your child stole money or lied to you.
 They may be hurting because of a traumatic event that caused them to seek relief through substance use.
 Maybe there are siblings in the mix who just miss the relationship they used to have with their brother or sister.
-Substance use disorder is a wake up call for families, letting them know that it is time to seek help and address issues that have caused harm to the family, and seek out new tools to help them communicate, support, and love one another.
+Substance use disorder is a wake-up call for families.
+It lets them know that it is time to seek help and address issues that have caused harm to the family, and find new tools to help them communicate, support, and love one another.

 Opioids